rehierl/node-tree-outliner/1-0-mathematics/1-1-0-multiset.md

 ## one-element-of

 * `oneElementOf(V)` := a random element of the given multiset

-clarification

-* the element returned remains to be an element of the set - i.e. not removed
-* each element is returned with equal chance - i.e. `1/#V`
-* i.e. subsequent calls will result in different elements being returned
+* i.e. subsequent calls may result in different elements being returned

-Recall that elements can not be accessed directly.
-That is, any access to an element will access the value it holds.

-Note that this operation is most useful in combination with multisets that have cardinality one/1.
+Note that this operation is useful in combination with multisets that have cardinality one/1.
 This operation allows to consistently retrieve the single element/value it holds.